-The Residential Information Systems Project (RISP) is a longitudinal study long-term supports and services for people with intellectual and developmental disabilities.
-An annual survey of state IDD agencies is used to gather information about the settings in which LTSS recipients live, federal and state funding mechanisms used, residential setting type and size, age of recipients, and expenditures.
-A technical report is published annually describing the data from the most recent state fiscal year.
-Beginning in FY 2015 technical report, the RISP technical report includes key data that had previously been described in a separate report for the Supporting Individuals and Families Information Systems Project (see the FISP website for products developed between 2011 and 2017).
+The Residential Information Systems Project (RISP) is a longitudinal study of long-term supports and services (LTSS) for people with intellectual and developmental disabilities (IDD).
+An annual survey of state IDD agencies is used to gather information about the settings in which LTSS recipients live, federal and state funding sources, residential setting type and size, recipient age and expenditures.
+A separate annual survey asks state-run IDD facilities serving 16 or more people to describe the people living in those settings.
+The most recent full report, released February 2023, shares data from the FY 2019 surveys.
+Infographics and state profiles for FY 2019 are also available.

-- Infographics graphics depicting key findings from the technical report (in the report and separately below)
+- Infographics depicting key findings from the technical report can be downloaded for use as long RISP is clearly cited as the information source.

 - Chart Gallery is an interactive tool to customize reports by state, year or funding authority.

 - A webinar hosted by NASDDDS provides highlights from the RISP 2019 technical report and instructions for the FY 2022 survey.

 IDD Prevalence.
 The number of people in the United States compared to people with IDD on State IDD agency caseloads and receiving long-term supports and services through state IDD agencies.

 LTSS Recipients in Non-Family IDD Settings.
 Change in the Total Number of People in Non-family IDD Settings and Proportion of Settings of Different Sizes Between 1977 and 2019

 Please cite as "Residential Information Systems Project (2022).
 [Page Name].
 Minneapolis: University of Minnesota, RISP, Research and Training Center on Community Living, Institute on Community Integration.
 Retrieved from: https://risp.umn.edu."
 Contact us at RISP@umn.edu if you have questions or need additional information.